Military Education l Autism l Reading l Transition l Caselaw

 Military Child Education Coalition (MCEC)

-STOMP is a Parent Training and Information Center for military families providing support, advice, and training to military parents whose children have special challenges.
+STOMP for military families providing support, advice, and training to military parents whose children have special challenges.
 Here you can interact with parents who have already experienced much of what you are going through.
 They are happy to help.

 Our Military Kids – Their mission is straightforward.
 Support military kids through enriching activities.
 Thousands of military children from Guard, Reserve and wounded families have received funds for tutoring, ballet, music, martial arts and so much more thanks to the compassion and business savvy of two women (not from military families) who wanted to make a difference in the lives of the nation’s military kids.
 Mission accomplished!

 Family Matters Blog provides resources and support to military families, as well as to encourage a dialogue on topics ranging from deployments and separations to the challenges of everyday life, military schoolchildren, and education.